OracularIS/mocaclient/docs/getting-started.md

   1. Download the Installer

-      - Visit the Smart IS website and navigate to Our Products > MOCA Client.
+      - Visit the [Smart IS](https://www.smart-is.com/what-we-do/smart-product/smart-is-moca-client/) website and navigate to Our Products > MOCA Client.

         ![Start In](./.attachments/StartIn.png)

       - Click the "Get MOCA Client" button.
 Complete the form that appears with your information to download the latest version of the installer.
-The download will start automatically.

         ![GetSmartISMocaClient](./.attachments/GetSmartISMocaClient.png)

+      - After filling out the form, you will receive an email with a link to the download page.

+      - Now open an email you received from Smart IS and click the link provided in the email to navigate to the download page.

+      - Finally download the latest version of the installer from the download page.

   2. Run the Installer

-      - Locate the downloaded file (mocaclient20240594.exe) and double-click to run the installer.
+      - Locate the downloaded file (mocaclient<**version**>.exe) and double-click to run the installer.

         ![Wizard1](./.attachments/Wizard1.png)